onqtam/headjack/docs/why/1_MEDIA.md

 > "The only difference between 'propaganda' and 'education,' really, is in the point of view.
 The advocacy of what we believe in is education.
 The advocacy of what we don't believe in is propaganda." - [Edward Bernays](https://www.azquotes.com/quote/1337319)

+> "An educational system that trains critical thinkers is incompatible with a system of government that requires the truth to be hidden.
+An empire of lies must devour its own children to survive." - [Alexandros Marinos](https://twitter.com/alexandrosM/status/1694068816425238663)

 > "State propaganda, when supported by the educated classes and when no deviation is permitted from it, can have a big effect.
 It was a lesson learned by Hitler and many others, and it has been pursued to this day." - [Noam Chomsky](https://www.goodreads.com/quotes/519354-state-propaganda-when-supported-by-the-educated-classes-and-when)

 > "The mass media serve as a system for communicating messages and symbols to the general populace.
 It is their function to amuse, entertain, and inform, and to inculcate individuals with the values, beliefs, and codes of behavior that will integrate them into the institutional structures of the larger society.
 In a world of concentrated wealth and major conflicts of class interest, to fulfil this role requires systematic propaganda." - [Noam Chomsky](https://www.goodreads.com/quotes/7168920-the-mass-media-serve-as-a-system-for-communicating-messages)